Affinity policy violated with parallel requests¶

 nova-compute initiates a

 reschedule of the server create request.
 Note that this means the deployment

 3) to handle races.

-cells to the API database.
-This is how devstack, for example, is configured in
+from the cells to the API database.
+This is how devstack, for example, is

 However, if a deployment needs to handle racing affinity requests, it needs to configure cell conductors to have access to the API database, for example:

 the group policy check upcall by either not setting (use the default)

 With these settings, anti-/affinity policy should not be violated even when parallel server create requests are racing.